-12.6.1 Enabling/Disabling Plugins
+12.7.1 Enable/Disable Plugins

-Plugins are enabled or disabled within the RUR configuration file.
-For a plugin to be enabled, it must be listed under the [plugin] (for data plugins) or [outputplugin] (for output plugins) header and set to true.
-A plugin is disabled if it is set to false or if it does not appear in either the [plugin] or [outputplugin] list.
+Plugins are enabled or disabled within the RUR configuration file's RUR Plugin Activation Section.
+To enable a plugin, list it under the [plugins] (for data plugins) or [outputplugins] (for output plugins) header and set to true.
+A plugin is disabled if it is set to false or if it does not appear in either the [plugins] or [outputplugins] list.
 For example, the following data plugin configuration section from the configuration file explicitly enables data plugins taskstats and timestamp, but disables gpustat.
 Note, however, that the plugin energy is implicitly disabled by its absence from the list.